 In December 2014, we entered into a sublease agreement with an unrelated third party to occupy a portion of our research and office space.
 This sublease agreement was amended in February 2017 to sublease additional research and office space.
 Effective July 2017, the sublease agreement was amended primarily to extend the term of the sublease through January 2023.
-During the year ended December 31, 2019, we received approximately \$5.2 million of sublease income and reimbursements.
-We expect to receive approximately \$14.0 million in future sublease income (excluding our subtenant's share of facility's operating expenses) through January 2023.
+During the year ended December 31, 2020, we received approximately \$5.4 million of sublease income and reimbursements.
+We expect to receive approximately \$9.6 million in future sublease income (excluding our subtenant's share of facility's operating expenses) through January 2023.

-We believe that our existing capital resources will be sufficient to support our current and projected funding requirements, including the ongoing commercial launch of TAVALISSE in the U.S., through at least the next 12 months from the Form 10-K filing date.
+We believe that our existing capital resources, along with the expected proceeds from the funding awarded by the U.S. Department of Defense as well as the upfront fee from Lilly, will be sufficient to support our current and projected funding requirements, including the continued commercial launch of TAVALISSE in the U.S., through at least the next 12 months from the Form 10-K filing date.
 We have based this estimate on assumptions that may prove to be wrong, and we could utilize our available capital resources sooner than we currently expect.
 Because of the numerous risks and uncertainties associated with commercial launch, the development of our product candidates and other research and development activities, we are unable to estimate with certainty our future product revenues, our revenues from our current and future collaborative partners, the amounts of increased capital outlays and operating expenditures associated with our current and anticipated clinical trials and other research and development activities.

 Our operations will require significant additional funding for the foreseeable future.
-Unless and until we are able to generate a sufficient amount of product, royalty or milestone revenue, we expect to finance future cash needs through public and/or private offerings of equity securities, debt financings and/or collaboration and licensing arrangements, and to a much lesser extent through the proceeds from exercise of stock options and interest income earned on the investment of our excess cash balances and short-term investments.
-To the extent we raise additional capital by issuing equity securities, our stockholders could at that time experience substantial dilution.
+Unless and until we are able to generate a sufficient amount of product, royalty or milestone revenue, we expect to opportunistically finance future cash needs through public and/or private offerings of equity securities, debt financings and/or collaboration and licensing arrangements, and to a much lesser extent through the proceeds from exercise of stock options and interest income earned on the investment of our excess cash balances and short-term investments.
+However, the COVID-19 pandemic continues to rapidly evolve and has already resulted in a significant disruption of global financial markets.
+Our ability to raise additional capital may be adversely impacted by potential worsening of global economic conditions and the recent disruptions to, and volatility in, the credit and financial markets in the U.S. and worldwide resulting from the pandemic.
+If the disruption persists and deepens, we could experience an inability to access additional capital, which could in the future negatively affect our capacity for certain corporate development transactions or our ability to make important, opportunistic investments.
+In addition, any additional capital we raise by issuing equity securities, our stockholders could at that time experience substantial dilution.
 Our current credit facility with MidCap and any debt financing that we are able to obtain in the future may involve operating covenants that may restrict our business.
 To the extent that we raise additional funds through collaboration and licensing arrangements, we may be required to relinquish some of our rights to our technologies or product candidates or grant licenses on terms that are not favorable to us.